RESEARCH & STRATEGY

-The Context: I worked on this project during my time as a Senior Design Researcher and Strategist for a venture studio.
-The core product, a proprietary enterprise software, was developed for a global agricultural commodity trader so they could use geospatial imagery to monitor deforestation within their supply chain.
+The Context: I worked on this project during my time at NAX, a venture studio.
+The core product, a proprietary enterprise software, was developed for a global coffee trader so they could use geospatial imagery to monitor deforestation within their supply chain.

-The Problem: After a successful core product launch, new legislation required the client to shift from just monitoring deforestation to actively mitigating it, with potential fines up to 8% of global revenue for non-compliance.
+The Problem: After a successful core product launch, new legislation required our users to shift from just monitoring deforestation to actively mitigating it, with potential fines up to 8% of global revenue for non-compliance.

-The Objective: As Research Lead, I was tasked with determining how the current product offering could be expanded to effectively reduce instances of deforestation within our client's supply chain.
+The Objective: As the Research and Design Strategy Lead, I was tasked with determining how the current product offering could be expanded to help users respond to the new legislation and keep their supply chains in compliance.

 The Outcomes:

-• Defined and validated the Sustainable Agriculture Support Platform, a key feature set enabling traders to connect farmers with resources and land management practices proven to reduce agriculture-driven deforestation over time.
+• New Feature Offering: Defined and validated the Sustainable Agriculture Support Platform, a key feature set enabling traders to connect farmers with resources and land management practices proven to reduce agriculture-driven deforestation over time.

-• Presented findings as team to secure $1M in funding from client for the build of the new feature set.
+• Additional Funding: Presented findings as team to secure $1M in funding from client for the build of the new feature set.

-• Within the first year of deployment, the new feature set is projected to save the client ~40% in fines that would have otherwise been incurred.
+• Client Cost-Savings: Within the first year of deployment, the new feature set is projected to save the client ~40% in fines that would have otherwise been incurred.

 Project Type